 - 1 If a Midsection is to be used, assemble the Distal Femur and Midsection.
 Place the Distal Femur and Midsection in the Femoral Assembly Platform using the Trial Axial Pin, and assemble with five hard mallet blows using the Midsection Assembly Impactor.
-Repeat for each midsection used. | Figure 24 - Place the Segmental Stem into the Midsection Component or into the Distal Femur if no Midsection was used and assemble with five hard mallet blows using the Stem Assembly Impactor. | Figure 25 - Caution: Mallet assembly must be performed over or near the support legs of a rigid back table and not on an unstable surface such as the mayo stand.
+Repeat for each midsection used. | Figure 24 - 2 Place the Segmental Stem into the Midsection Component or into the Distal Femur if no Midsection was used and assemble with five hard mallet blows using the Stem Assembly Impactor. | Figure 25 - Caution: Mallet assembly must be performed over or near the support legs of a rigid back table and not on an unstable surface such as the mayo stand.
 Ensure the components are free from debris and dry prior to assembly.
-If required, wipe/dry components with a sterile lap sponge. - Note: Recommend using 2lb mallet from the hospital's general surgical OR instrumentation.
+If required, wipe/dry components with a sterile lap sponge.
+If using antibacterial coated components, do not wipe with isopropyl alcohol. - Note: Recommend using 2lb mallet from the hospital's general surgical OR instrumentation.